Richard87/zaptec-billing-next/README.md

 Visit the production build at https://zaptec-billing.netlify.app

+## License:

+- the file `pages/dashboard/prices.json` is PROPRIETARY and not allowed to use, please find your own spot electricity prices, and format accordingly if you use this project.
+- everything else is MIT licensend.

 ## TODO:
 - [X] Select Charger and or User
 - [X] Select date-range and fetch charging sessions (store selection in local storage)